INTERSECT-training/packaging/_episodes/07-continuous-integration.md

 - [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages): Deploy built files to to GitHub Pages
 - [ruby/setup-miniconda](https://github.com/ruby/setup-ruby) Setup Ruby if you need it for something.

+## Exercise

+Add a CI file for your package.

 {% include links.md %}